Cyebukayire/mscc/README.md

 ```

 ### Run the project
 In the same terminal, run the following command to start the project, replace the DEMO_KEY with your API Key from [Regulations.gov](https://open.gsa.gov/api/regulationsgov/).

-If you don't have the key already, the command below will still work for now using a DEMO_KEY as the default.
+#### If you don't have the key already, the command below can still work using a DEMO_KEY.

 ```sh
  $ API_KEY="DEMO_KEY" uvicorn main:app --reload